Mountain weather

 Chance of cloud-free hill tops

-30%, best chance towards the east in the morning
+50%, best chance in the morning

 Low cloud and visibility